Skip to content

 If you could change one thing about medicine, what would it be?

-Follow-up: How would you actually go about it?
+Follow-up: How would you go about it?

 Why they ask